 Q: Can I pay for this with money from my GI bill?

 Q: How can I contact a Student Advisor?

 A: Please contact our Student Advisors at (877) 787-8375 , Live Chat or create a Support Request.
 Student Support Hours: Monday - Friday, 8:00am-8:00pm, Saturday - Sunday, 9:30am - 5:00pm EST.Return to Top

 Q: Who do I call if I have technical problems?

-A: Technical support is available via phone during regular business hours.
-The most common technical issues are caused by browser incompatibility.
-We strive to support all modern browsers, but to ensure the best experience we highly recommend that all StraighterLine students use Firefox web browser or Internet Explorer.
-You can check the compatibility of your computer by scanning your plug-ins using this link (https://www.mozilla.org/en-US/plugincheck/).Return to Top
+A: Technical support is available through our Student Support team during regular business hours.
+We strive to support all modern browsers, but to ensure the best experience we highly recommend that all StraighterLine students use the latest version of Chrome, Firefox, Internet Explorer or Safari.
+To check the full compatibility of your computer and browser, run our System Check.Return to Top